AmadeusITGroup/afir/README.md

 1. Create a new Python file in the `plugins/` directory.
 2. Implement your plugin logic and a `register_plugin()` function.
+3. Configure the plugin in the plugin configuration file.
-3. The plugin will be automatically loaded by the PluginManager.
+4. The plugin will be automatically loaded by the PluginManager.

-### Customizing the Feedback Loop

-Modify the `process_feedback()` method in `src/feedback_loop.py` to implement custom logic for applying insights and improving the system.

-### Adding New Export Formats

-Extend the `ResultExporter` class in `src/export_results.py` to add new export formats.

-## API Documentation

-### Submit Incident

-- Endpoint: `/api/submit_incident`
-- Method: POST
-- Payload: JSON object with incident details
-- Response: Confirmation message with incident ID

-### Get Result

-- Endpoint: `/api/get_result/<incident_id>`
-- Method: GET
-- Response: Investigation result for the specified incident

-### System Status

-- Endpoint: `/api/system_status`
-- Method: GET
-- Response: Current status of the fraud investigation system

 ## Testing